reactjs/react.dev/content/tutorial/tutorial.md

 1. Log in or register and confirm your email (required to prevent spam).
 2. Click the "Fork" button.
-3. Click "Change View" and then choose "Debug mode".
+3. Open a new tab with the same CodePen URL but change "pen" to "debug".
+Alternatively, if you have CodePen PRO, click "Change View" and then choose "Debug mode".
 4. In the new tab that opens, the devtools should now have a React tab.

 ## Completing the Game {#completing-the-game}